discourse/discourse/README.md

 - a mailing list
 - a discussion forum
-- a longer form chat room
+- a long-form chat room

 To learn more about the philosophy and goals of the project, [visit **discourse.org**](http://www.discourse.org).